BIRD-Laboratories/MLPScaling/README.md

 The training script has started, I made a seperate program to estimate the total time of all experiments.
 Total time for all runs: 20181.81 minutes (336.36 hours, 14.02 days) This might be an issue, my rough draft is due way before then.
 I might be able to ask Shanghai AI Lab for extra time but I cannot have that promise.
 I will most likely use Colab concurrently for the experiments after 3.5 days of experiments.
 Also how do you use newline in github???
 I will have to consult both, not having the smaller datapoints isn't the end of the world but will still be an unfortunate outcome.

+## 11/23/24
+I've commitmaxxed to hell but another update.
+I ended up proceeding but i realized modelscope syncing was not enabled so i restarted the run.
+It seems like runtimes are limited to 12 hours and i need a way longer run time due to my currently unpredictable sleeping times.
+I editted the experiment creating to shuffle.